Why You Should Have A Weight Loss Blog?

 This is a good way to slash through a lot of the marketing hype you see in the diet and fitness world and tell your audience about what works and what is basically a waste of money.
 It doesn’t even have to be supplement pills if you are uncomfortable with sharing products of questionable quality.
 It might be that totally awesome recumbent bike that you use every day while watching your favorite soap opera.

 You get a percentage of sales and people get products that really work when they click on your link and then buy the product you recommended.
-Everybody wins when people like you can recommend products that really work for people who just want to improve their fitness.
+Everybody wins when people like you can recommend products that really work for people who just want to improve their fitness, my grandmother even uses some awesome products to make herself feel better, as she has breast cancer.

 When you regularly update your blog with new stories about your weight loss journey, this can not only give you an extra incentive to lose the weight and keep it off, but also reach a target audience of people just like you who might have been discouraged by fad diets that don’t work.
 It can take a bit of courage to put your story out there for anyone to see, but it’s an awesome way to motivate your continued fitness efforts in a way that boring fitness tracking apps just can’t do.